Meet the Andersons. I'm the cool guy in the sunglasses Michael, Wife - Karen, Son - Chase, Daughter - Mia.

 Before we headed home we went to my Uncles house for dinner, that's him wearing the blue hat above on the left.
 During dinner my Uncle raved about how much he loved Crab shalla and couldn’t wait to get back to Florida so that he could get his long awaited fix.
 I thought to myself, "he shouldn’t have to wait years to experience it again, he should be able to have shalla right here in LA."
 The seed was planted.

 After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with a single spice blend and all-natural ingredients.
-Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the spices with healthier higher quality options.
+Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the blend with higher quality options.
 Around the same time I was shocked and surprised to learn we were not the only family to make "Chilau" and that my gramma was one of many who made this iconic dish.

 My grandmother Minnie Hallback is a straight shooter and pulls no punches.
 So naturally, I wouldn't launch this sauce until she gave me the seal of approval.
 After months of perfecting the recipe, I was finally brave enough to go to her for the final taste test...
 She loved it!
-In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her sauce's authentic flavor.
+In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her recipe's authentic flavor.